The Emulation panel helps you to:

 Pick from a preset list of Windows device profiles which automatically configure the other emulation options or specify your own Custom configuation.
 Switch back to Default to reset all the emulation tools.

 A quick way to simulate your page running on a Windows Phone device is to change the Browser profile setting to Windows Phone.

 Modifying your user agent string to mimic another browser is a good first step in debugging errors that are only happening in Microsoft Edge.

 The problem with browser detection is that it's often used to scale back or change the features in a webpage based on what the developer writing the script thinks your browser can do, rather than detecting what your browser can actually do using feature detection.
 This can cause unexpected behavior, because code targeted at Windows Internet Explorer 8 can run very differently in Microsoft Edge; or a feature your browser is perfectly capable of supporting might be disabled because of an assumption made by the developer.

 Emulations are adapted to try and match the physical dimensions of the screens being emulated.
 Emulated pixels might appear compressed or expanded, and emulation is not recommended if you need to test pixel-perfect positioning of HTML elements.
 Emulation is, however, good for testing responsive designs and identifying larger element positioning issues.

-Custom sizes of up to 80 inches and 3820 x 2160 are supported.
+Choose from a preset list of popular device resolutions, or specify your own Custom config.
+Resolutions of up to 80 inches and 3820 x 2160 are supported.

 If your site uses the Geolocation API to provide location-based services, you can easily test different GPS coordinates and sensor states from the convenience of your desktop.
 These settings will override any actual GPS coordinates and the sensor state on machines that support geolocation.